dave-kennedy/blacklist/readme.md

 ##Configuration

-Configuration settings are read from a file named `config.txt` in the same directory as the scripts.
-The settings that can be specified are grouped by the script that uses them below.
+Configuration settings are read from a file named `config.txt`.
+Is must live in the same directory as the script that uses it.
 All settings must follow the syntax `key=value` with or without spaces around the `=` and without quotes around the `value`.

 ###get-blacklist.sh

 * `blacklist_add_host`: Specify an additional domain to block.
 Can occur more than once.
 * `blacklist_remove_host`: Unblock a domain.
 Can occur more than once.
 * `blacklist_upload_dest`: The destination to upload the blacklist, formatted as user@host:file.
+This is useful in case you want to run `get-blacklist.sh` from any host other than your firewall/DNS server.
 If set, dnsmasq will be restarted automatically after the file is uploaded.

 ###update-dns.sh